Will White-Howe (he/him/his)

 MSA Research Project Prize

-Currently in my 4th year at the Mackintosh School of Architecture, I have developed a passion for sustainable community driven architecture.
+Currently in my 4th year at the Mackintosh School of Architecture, Throughout my studies I have developed a passion for sustainable, community driven architecture.
 With a specific focus on supporting health and lifestyle within an urban setting.

 This project aims to tackle the subject of poor public health using a ‘salutogenic’ approach.
 This is a medical approach focusing on factors that support human health and well-being, rather than on factors that cause disease.
 Creating a public building that acts as the precursor to a hospital by allowing people to prevent and treat ill health themselves.
 The proposal speculates on measures that could help reduce strain on NHS resources.
 This is a typology of a publicly funded building that currently does not exist within the UK and thus precedents are difficult to find.
 As such, the project theorises the type and conditions a building of this type could achieve.
 Through the creation of nodes targeting 4 main subcategories of wellness; Mental, Physical, Holistic and Social wellness the proposal creates intermediary access to healthcare, reducing stigma and promoting positive self-development.